nmamano/wallwars/README.md

 - Customizable tokens (the look of your piece).
 - Settings are stored in cookies for convenience (username, time control, board dimensions, token, color theme, dark mode, ...).
 - Visual highlight of the last move played on the board.
+- Use ctrl+click to highlight cells without making a move.

 ## Planned features